RonaldoKeng/cs50ai/README.md

 You can view the full course outline here: https://cs50.harvard.edu/ai/2020/

-🧑‍💻 Here are the list of projects I implemented for the course.
-You may find some of them interesting conceptually.
+🧑‍💻 In this repo, you'll find my implementation for the projects in this course.
+I hope you find some of them interesting conceptually!
 You can view each project's specifications here: https://cs50.harvard.edu/ai/2020/projects

 👇 After completing all of the projects + quizzes, you'll get something that looks like this!